Wyoming’s Nuclear Might: Warren AFB in the Cold War

 The last failure caused Wyoming Republican Sen. John Barrasso to call for the nation to maintain more nuclear weapons than were at the time contemplated under the most recent version of the U.S.-Russian Strategic Arms Reduction Talks (START) being considered for ratification by the Senate in the wake of agreements on language reached by U.S. and Russian negotiators in the spring of 2010.

 "The recent failure reinforces the need for the United States to maintain 450 ICBMs to ensure a strong nuclear defense," Barrasso said late in October 2010.
 "If new START had been in place on [the day of the failure], we would have immediately been below an acceptable level to deter threats from our enemies.
 Before ratifying this treaty, the Senate must ensure we modernize our own nuclear weapons and strengthen our national security."

-The new START treaty would allow the U.S. to retain a minimum of 1,550 nuclear warheads on alert, a total that includes the warheads on the 450 ICBMs Barrasso alluded to.
+The new START treaty allows the U.S. to retain a maximum of 1,550 nuclear warheads on alert, a total that includes the warheads on the 450 ICBMs Barrasso alluded to.
 Other warheads are on bombs carried by aircraft, and on missiles on submarines.
 Air-, sea-, and land-based missiles make up the so-called nuclear triad.

 The number of warheads and missiles allowed by START has important implications for the future of F.E.
 Warren Air Force Base, particularly as Warren’s mission is confined solely to the support of land-based ICBMs.

 The new START was signed in April 2010 by Russia and the United States and went into effect on Feb.
 5, 2011.